MFA in Studio Art

 Our M.F.A.
 Students

-The MFA in Art Studio values a diversity of viewpoints, backgrounds, and experiences among its students as this diversity strengthens and enriches our research, scholarship, and teaching.
+The M.F.A. in the Maria Manetti Shrem Art Studio Program values a diversity of viewpoints, backgrounds, and experiences among its students as this diversity strengthens and enriches our research, scholarship, and teaching.
 Our diverse graduate student population enhances the academic experiences for all students.
 We are committed to a multicultural academic environment that supports the success of all graduate students.
 Diversity among students, faculty, and staff is a key, integral factor in graduate education at UC Davis, to achieve an equitable, hospitable and inclusive educational environment.

 For the latest on Grad Diversity initiatives please visit the Graduate Studies diversity page at www.gradstudies.ucdavis.edu/diversity.